 Rohingya.
 Syria.
 Palestine.
 Kashmir/India.
 China.
+Systemic Racism.
+Black Lives Matter.
 Climate change.
 Coronavirus.
 The world.

 Unless you completely cut yourself off from news, social media or any outside communication, it’s hard to ignore the strife and worry encircling the world.
-Headlines talk about the threat of a coronavirus pandemic, glaciers melting in the Arctic, Muslim persecution in India, ongoing devastation in Syria, decades of occupation of Palestinians, Uyghur Muslims rounded into detention camps in China, persecution of Rohingya Muslims and on and on and on.
+Headlines talk about the threat of a coronavirus pandemic, glaciers melting in the Arctic, Muslim persecution in India, ongoing devastation in Syria, decades of occupation of Palestinians, Uyghur Muslims rounded into detention camps in China, ongoing racial injustices and suffering of our Black Sisters and Brothers, persecution of Rohingya Muslims and on and on and on.

 There are very real stakes and human lives on the line.
 So many things feel like a turning point, and if we don’t fight back, stand up for those being pushed down and fundamentally change our ways, then what will the future be?
 I'm reminded of hadith #34 from Imam Nawawi’s 40 Hadiths, Narration & Commentary: